klaarnut/user-docs/en/create-new-website.md

 Align your text paragraph; left, center, right and justify.

 ### Table Tools

 ![image](images/tabletools.png)

 Click **insert** to create a new table.

-**Table Size**
+#### Table Size

 ![image](images/tablesize.png)

-Adjust the table and borader size, also select the boarder style on the drop-down list.
+Adjust the table and boarder size, also select the boarder style on the drop-down list.
 The table size you can choose a unit size between percentage and pixel.

-**Table object**
+#### Table object

 ![image](images/tableobject.png)